- Title Ponga Eastern Asturias

 - Extension Extension: 255 km 2

 - Maximum elevation Maximum elevation: 2.142 m.
-Ten Crag
+Peña Ten

-Among its most important mountain alignments is the sector of the Cantabrian Mountain Range that forms its southern boundary and forms the watershed between the Sella and Duero basins, with peaks such as El Abedular (1,813 m.), Les Pandes (1,879 m.) and Peña Ten (2,142 m.), among others.
-The Cordal de Ponga forms its western limit and includes notable peaks such as Maciéndome (1,899 m.), Tiatordos (1,951 m.) and Campigüeños (1,838 m.), among others.
+The Ponga Natural Park was declared a Biosphere Reserve by UNESCO in 2018.
+Among its most important mountain ranges is the sector of the Cantabrian Mountain Range that forms its southern boundary and forms the watershed between the Sella and Duero basins, with peaks such as El Abedular (1,813 m.), Les Pandes (1,879 m.) and Peña Ten (2,142 m.), among others.
+The Cordal de Ponga forms its western boundary and includes notable peaks, such as Maciéndome (1,899 m.), Tiatordos (1,951 m.) and Campigüeños (1,838 m.), among others.

 The most important rivers in the council are the Sella, which crosses the eastern part of the territory to continue its course through Amieva, and the Ponga, which runs through the council from south to north.
 The local tributaries of the Sella include the Roabín stream, the Mojizo river, the Porciles river and Santa Bustia.
 The most important tributaries of the Ponga are the rivers Taranes and Valle Moro.
 Most of these river valleys are narrow and their slopes are very steep, the most spectacular cases being the Desfiladero del Ponga and the Desfiladero de los Beyos.